4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/concepts_utils/example.rst

 Example
 =======

-Here is an example of `run.py` that utilize some of the utilities in :mod:`fourinsight.engineroom.utils`.
+Here is an example of `run.py` that use some of the utilities in :mod:`fourinsight.engineroom.utils`.

 In this example, two timeseries 'A' and 'B' are downloaded from the *DataReservoir.io*.
 Another variable, 'C', is then calculated from 'A' and 'B'.
 Then, the 1-hour standard deviation